danielersen/dashboard/docs/CONFIGURATION.md

 ### - Account
 ### - Cloudflare's securities

+## 4) Final check
-To check if it's done go in src/index.js and check if all the envieonnement variables and secrets taked are in the Cloudflare dashboard (in the worker's sertings).
+ - Go in src/index.js and check if all the envieonnement variables and secrets taked are in the Cloudflare dashboard (in the worker's sertings).
+ - Go on the website, in the sertings, and execute an API test.